payshares-legacy/docs/docs/Transaction-Robustness.md

   processResult(result);
 ```

 Unconfirmed transactions (those in the signed or submitted state), should be repeatedly submitted until they are confirmed or errored.
 Yes, we could submit a transaction once and then just check it’s hash with the ‘tx’ RPC call.
-But stellard may have crashed or lost the transaction, in which case we’d have to resubmit anyway.
+But paysharesd may have crashed or lost the transaction, in which case we’d have to resubmit anyway.
 Additionally, resubmitting costs us nothing, because of the property of idempotence mentioned early: a transaction’s signed txblob can be resubmitted without worrying about double paying.

 ### Confirming Transactions and Handling Errors
-The first time a transaction is submitted to the network, stellard will do cursory “pre-validation”, which includes checking to make sure the transaction sequence number is the account’s current sequence number, the account is funded, the destination address exists, among other checks.
+The first time a transaction is submitted to the network, paysharesd will do cursory “pre-validation”, which includes checking to make sure the transaction sequence number is the account’s current sequence number, the account is funded, the destination address exists, among other checks.
 If any of these checks fail, the transaction should be put into the error state, and any transactions with sequence numbers higher than this one should be resigned.

 Assuming pre-validation succeeds, the response will return an engine_result of “tesSUCCESS”.
-This does not mean the transaction has succeeded and been applied to the ledger, but only that it “looks good” from the local stellard’s perspective.
+This does not mean the transaction has succeeded and been applied to the ledger, but only that it “looks good” from the local paysharesd’s perspective.
 The transaction should be repeatedly re-submitted, until you receive a “tefPAST_SEQ” error.
 That means that this transaction’s sequence number has already been applied to your account.
 By checking the transaction’s hash in the network, you can see that this transaction was indeed applied (check tx.inLedger property), validated (check validated property), and successful (check meta.TransactionResult.

 Here’s an example fully validated and successful transaction:
 ```